How Much Does 2D Animation Cost and How Long Does It Take?

 So if you ask us, “how long does it take to create a 2D animation and how much does it cost?”

-For us, the answer is usually £2,700–£5,200 for any 2D video, with a timeline of about 4 to 22 working days (this exclude revision).
+For us, a 2D video typically costs between £2,700 and £5,200, with a timeline of about 4 to 14 working days, not including revisions.
 Of course, the bigger answer is that it really depends on what you’re looking for.
 A detailed, intricate animation will naturally take more time and budget, while a simpler piece can be produced faster and at a lower cost.

 At Motion The Agency, our goal is always to find the right balance of speed, budget, and quality so that the final animation is not only engaging but also effective in achieving your goals.
 Every project is a little different, which is why we put so much focus on planning, communication, and quality checks along the way.
 That way, you get results that look great, perform well, and arrive on time.